Wide Reads

 Key Quotes & Analysis

-"Done because we are too menny"
+"Done because we are too menny."

-— Little Jude (in his suicide note)
+— Little Father Time (in his note)

 In Today's Words: